mattsacks/DockSimple/README.md

     Detaches the `scrollEvent` from the `window` if already attached and sets the `active` state to false.
 Given a single argument `true`, will call `undockElement` for immediate undocking.

+### Class Methods

+Methods to be invoked directly on the `DockSimple` class without having to create an instance of it:

+* `multiDock`: (_args: selector [Element], options [Object]_) <br />
+    Creates multiple instances of `DockSimple` for handling the docking of many elements on the page.
+Returns an array of the created instances of DockSimple.

+    This **will** create as many `scroll` events as elements found, so be wary of doing heavy calculation in any `docked` or `undocked` event triggered.
+    You may find it useful to use the provided `throttle` and `debounce` methods when using this.

+    The passed in selector should not have an index provided in it's string.
+    For example: use `.menu` and not `.menu[0]` as you would with maybe only one instance of DockSimple.

+    Given the `replaceElement` option value of true but no `multiReplace`, this will not hide the dummy replacement until the first docked element is undocked from the top.
+That is - when scrolling down the page, the dummy will not be hidden to prevent a 'jump'.
+When scrolling up the page, the dummy will be hidden when the first found element in the passed in `selector` is undocked.

+    If `multiReplace` is passed in as true, dummy elements will be hidden when their docked element is undocked.

 ### Provided